ch-gopi/Python-Django/README.md

 Django is a high-level Python web framework that encourages rapid development and clean, pragmatic design.
-Thanks for checking it out.

 All documentation is in the "docs" directory and online at https://docs.djangoproject.com/en/stable/.
 If you're just getting started, here's how we recommend you read the docs:

 First, read docs/intro/install.txt for instructions on installing Django.